robertchenbao/lucid-allergy-forecast/README.md

 ## How I built it

-- I used React and Material-UI to power the frontend web application and Python (Django) to run our backend server.
+- I used React and Material-UI to power the frontend web application and Python (Django) to run the backend server.
 - On the backend, I used an API from Accuweather to generate the allergen level data.

 ## Challenges I ran into